-I remember running my first marathon about 4 years ago.
-Marathon at that time was a new concept with only few races happening in a calendar year.
-However, with growing concern for staying fit in an unhealthy lifestyle and environment around us, people have found a friend in running and marathon concept today in order to stay fit and keep diseases at bay.
+When I first ran my first marathon 6 years ago, it was still a new concept with only a few races happening in a calendar year.
+Today, with an increased concern of staying fit in an unhealthy lifestyle and environment around us, people have found a friend in the running.
 From just 10 marathons happening in a year, today we have over 365 races organized in a year in India.
-Running is good, actually great for our body as the human beings are born to run.
+Running is good, actually great for our body as the human beings are born to run!
 But it also comes with its own set of challenges.
-It is very east to over train and get injured before you are ready to reap its benefits.
-Also, for some people who are little overweight, running initially without strength training exercise can put pressure on your knees, legs and ankle, thus making you prone to the injuries.
+It is very easy to overtrain and get injured before you are ready to reap its benefits.
+Also, for some people who are little overweight, running initially without proper strength training exercise, can put pressure on your knees, legs, and ankle, thus making you prone to the injuries.

-They walked to buy groceries, they walked to the field, to shops, to schools, to bus station, to railway station and where not.
-They didn’t have much luxury of cars and bikes those days so walking was the only option.
+They walked to buy groceries, they walked to the field, to shops, to schools, to the bus station, to the railway station and where not.
+They didn’t have many luxuries of cars and bikes those days, so walking was the only option.
 Whenever they were not walking, they were probably cycling to their way to work.

-Walling at a brisk pace for upto 30 mins a day is a great way to keep your cardiovascular health in good shape and maintain a healthy lifestyle.
-In-fact the benefits of brisk walking is very much comparable to jogging at a moderate pace.
+Walking at a brisk pace for up to 30 mins a day is a great way to keep your cardiovascular health in good shape and maintain a healthy weight.
+In fact, the benefits of brisk walking are very much comparable to jogging at a moderate pace.

-- Good for cardiovascular health – Brisk walking will increase your hear rate which will strength the heart, lower the blood pressure and reduce cholesterol over a period of time.
-A recent study conducted by Lawrence Berkeley National Laboratory, Life Science Division in Berkley, Calif listed the above conditions as high risk factors for heart diseases and stroke.
-They analysed over 33,060 runners and 15,045 walkers in the National Walkers’ Health Study.
-They found that the same energy used for moderate- intensity walking and vigorous-intensity running resulted in similar reductions in risk for high blood pressure, high cholesterol, diabetes, and possibly coronary heart disease over the study’s six years.
-The more people walked or ran each week, the more their health benefits increased.
+Good for cardiovascular health – Brisk walking will increase your heart rate which will further strengthen the heart, lower the blood pressure and reduce cholesterol over a period.
+A recent study conducted by Lawrence Berkeley National Laboratory, Life Science Division in Berkley, Calif listed the above conditions as high-risk factors for heart diseases and stroke.
+The study analyzed over 33,060 runners and 15,045 walkers in the National Walkers’ Health Study.
+The researchers found that the energy used for walking & running resulted in similar reductions in risk for high blood pressure, cholesterol and diabetes over the study’s 6 years.

-- Walking good for muscles and bones – Walking over a long period of time will strength the muscles and also helps to stay away from Arthritis
+Walking is good for muscles and bones – Walking over an extended period will strengthen the muscles and also helps to keep Arthritis at bay.

 How to make sure we are walking more?

-- Go to a nearby park with family and kids and enjoy little games or just stroll
+Go to a nearby park with family and kids and enjoy little games and take a stroll

-- Buy a fitness tracker or use apps on your smartphone to track daily step counts.
-Hitting a number of 10,000 per day would mean that you are probably walking a lot but don’t just go by the numbers, make sure most of the steps are covered in brisk walking
+Buy a fitness tracker or use apps on your smartphone to track daily step counts.
+Hitting 10,000 steps per day would mean that you are probably moving a lot.